niwinz/niwibe-site/content/blog/2013-12-14-transaction-strategy-with-clojure-jdbc.rst

 In previous article, I have introduced a new jdbc library for clojure.
 On this article I want introduce one of the new features that it have.

-clj.jdbc comes with powerful tranasaction management, in comparison with clojure.java.jdbc it, by default, handles well subtransactions.
+clojure.jdbc comes with powerful tranasaction management, in comparison with clojure.java.jdbc it, by default, handles well subtransactions.
 All transaction block works as an atomic unit.
 But in some cases, a uses wants relaxe this transaction management such as all nested transactions are grouped into the first/main transaction.

-Thanks to the new feauture, introduced in the last version of clj.jdbc (0.1.0-beta4) you can change a transaction strategy without change any other code of your application.
+Thanks to the new feauture, introduced in the last version of clojure.jdbc (0.1.0-beta4) you can change a transaction strategy without change any other code of your application.

 For show one example, we go to imitate a simple transaction management available in